The Spanish Chapel

 A Catholic priest from the Vincentian order, Father Antonio Casulleras, appealed in 1909 to his higher ups in the Archdiocese of Philadelphia to help establish a church for the "Spanish colony" in Philadelphia.
 According to his assessment, there were about 1000 Spanish-speaking Catholics scattered throughout Philadelphia (although there were more likely about 6000 in a city population then as now of 1.5 million), and these newcomers were neglecting religious services and sacraments due to the language barrier.
 He was given permission to hold Spanish-language services in St. Mary's Church in what is now Society Hill, but a year later he appealed to have a separate building for services.

 The Vincentian order of Barcelona purchased a home at 1903 Spring Garden Street in 1912 for conversion to a chapel.
+The house had been in the Hogg family, who were textile manufacturers, since 1876.
 The purchase price of $12,250 had to be augmented with a conditional grant of $1,080 from Katherine Drexel, the founder of an order of nuns called the Sisters of the Blessed Sacrament for Indians and Colored People.
 She had inherited a steady flow of income from the estate of her banker father, Francis Anthony Drexel.
 The $1,080 grant was approximately the value of one day's income from that estate.
 Her two conditions were that services could not be refused to Spanish-speaking Indians or colored people, to use her words, and that a proportionate share of her grant would be returned to her order if the chapel were ever sold.

 The building celebrated many baptisms and weddings during its 100-year run.
 The two images below, from 1992, show the interior of the chapel.